janymuong/senpais_log/backend/README.md

 3. Create an endpoint to handle `GET` requests for all available titles, anime, users.
 4. Create an endpoint to `DELETE` a anime using a anime `ID`.
 5. Create an endpoint to `POST` a new anime, titles etc which will require the descriptions and other attributes etc.
-6. Create a `GET` endpoint to get questions based on category.
-7. Create a `POST` endpoint to get anime based on a *`search term`*.
+6. Create a `POST` endpoint to get anime based on a *`search term`*.
 It should return any anime for a match of the search term is a substring of the anime.
-8. Create a `POST` endpoint to get anime for recommendations.
+7. Create a `POST` endpoint to get anime for recommendations.
 This endpoint should  return a random anime for a user.
-9. Create error handlers for all expected errors including 400, 404, 422, and 500.
+8. Create error handlers for all expected errors including 400, 404, 422, and 500.

 ## Documenting API Endpoints